Nikos403/Nikos403/README.md

 I am a Data Scientist and Machine Learning Engineer from Greece.
 - ✨ I’m working as a Data Scientist and primarily focus on NLP and NLU tasks.

-- ✨ Interested and fascinated by developments in Artificial Intelligence, Machine Learning, Deep Learning.
+- ✨ Interested and fascinated by developments in Artificial Intelligence, Machine Learning and Deep Learning.

+- ✨ Huggingface Transformers.

+- ✨ (Deep) Reinforcement Learning.

 ---